Military service members and veterans have seen major changes to their pay and benefits over the past several years.

 If there are no children, both spouses get the without-dependents rate.
 If the couple has children, one spouse receives the with-dependent BAH rate, while the other gets the single-rate BAH.

-As of 2018, all service members entering the military are automatically enrolled in the new Blended Retirement System, or BRS.
+All service members entering the military are automatically enrolled in the Blended Retirement System, or BRS.
 Only those with service prior to 2018 remain in the legacy, all-or-nothing 20-year pension plan.

-In 2018, more than 400,000 eligible service members opted in to the new BRS, out of the 1.6 million currently serving active-duty and reserve troops who were eligible to make a choice between the legacy system and the new system.
+In 2018, more than 400,000 eligible service members opted into the new BRS, out of the 1.6 million active duty and reserve troops who were eligible to make a choice between the legacy system and the new system.

-Whether you opted in or are part of the new crop of service members automatically enrolled in BRS, you need to pay attention to the key elements of the BRS, because it’s a critical part of your retirement planning and financial future:
+Whether you opted in or are part of the new crop of service members automatically enrolled in the BRS, you need to pay attention to the key elements of the system, because it’s a critical part of your retirement planning and financial future.

-Under BRS, you’ll get the traditional monthly retirement pay for life if you serve for 20 years or more and earn a full retirement from the military.
-But it’s 20 percent less than what it is under the legacy system.
+Under the BRS, you’ll get the traditional monthly retirement pay for life if you serve for 20 years or more and earn a full retirement from the military, but it’s 20% less than what it is under the legacy system.

-If you retire from active duty with 20 years of service under BRS, you’ll receive 40 percent of the average of your highest 36 months of active duty pay as your retirement pay, and that percentage increases by 2 percent for each additional year of service.
+If you retire from active duty with 20 years of service under BRS, you’ll receive 40% of the average of your highest 36 months of active duty pay as your retirement pay, and that percentage increases by 2% for each additional year of service.
 The retirement pay has an annual cost of living adjustment.
-(The legacy benefit provided 50 percent of your highest 36 months of pay.)
+(The legacy benefit provided 50% of your highest 36 months of pay.)

 The Thrift Savings Plan, or TSP, is like a private-sector 401(k) retirement plan savings account.
 The TSP has been available to service members for years, but there was no government match until now.
 The money you contribute to your TSP is always yours.
 You own the DoD contributions after you serve at least two years.

-Here’s how it works: After you have served for 60 days, a TSP account will be created, and automatic deductions of 3 percent of your basic pay start going to your TSP.
-(You can change that amount, but by law, you will automatically be reenrolled at 3 percent each year.)
-DoD kicks in 1 percent automatically, but will contribute up to an additional 4 percent of base pay to match your contributions.
+Here’s how it works: After you have served for 60 days, a TSP account will be created, and automatic deductions of 3% of your basic pay start going to your TSP.
+(You can change that amount, but by law you will automatically be reenrolled at 3% each year.)
+DoD kicks in 1% automatically but will contribute up to an additional 4% of base pay to match your contributions.

-So if you put in 5 percent of your base pay to your TSP, DoD also puts in 5 percent.
-Making your 5 percent contribution to your TSP is key to getting the maximum benefit out of BRS.
-BRS participants contributed more than $500 million to TSP accounts in 2018, and DoD added another $300 million in government automatic and matching contributions to those members’ TSP accounts.
+So, if you put in 5% of your base pay to your TSP, DoD also puts in 5%.
+Making your 5% contribution to your TSP is key to getting the maximum benefit out of BRS.

-While service members should contribute at least 5 percent of their basic pay to get the full DoD match — and not leave money on the table – everyone can contribute more, up to a limit of $19,500 in 2020.
+While service members should contribute at least 5% of their basic pay to get the full DoD match — and not leave money on the table — everyone can contribute more, up to a limit of $20,500 in 2022.
 For those with civilian retirement accounts such as a 401(k) as well as a TSP, the contribution limits apply to the combined amounts.